kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tides.md

     - **Auto**: Requires at least one known tide, it will automatically calculate the lunitidal interval.
     - **Local**: Enter the lunitidal interval in hours and minutes for your location.
 This requires the location to be set, but does not require a tide table.
     - **UTC/Greenwich**: Enter the lunitidal interval in hours and minutes for UTC/Greenwich.
 This does not require a location or tide table.
-- **Tide model (auto)**: [EXPERIMENTAL] Estimates the tide near the entered location or if no location is entered, near you.
+- **Tide model (auto)**: Estimates the tide near the entered location or if no location is entered, near you.
 For most locations, tides should be accurate to within an hour.

 ## Viewing a tide table
 By default, the Tides tool displays the closest tide to your location when you open it.
 To change this, go to Settings > Tides > 'Show closest tide' to toggle between displaying the closest tide and the last tide you viewed.

 To select a different tide, click the tides button in the top-right corner of the screen.
 This opens a list of all the tide tables you've created.
 Simply click on a tide to view it.

-### Nearby tide [EXPERIMENTAL]
+### Nearby tide
 This shows the tide near your location using an offline tide modal.
 For most locations, tides should be accurate to within an hour, but always use official tide tables if possible.
 If you are not close to a tide you entered, this will be shown by default.

 This may be inaccurate in some areas, especially in areas with complicated geography.